m-albert/scu_lab_course_ia/book/install_python.md

     bash Miniforge-Linux-x86_64.sh
     ```

 6. After installation, you will be asked if you would like to initialize your terminal with "conda init".
 For a local installation, you enter "yes" here and the conda command will be available every time you open a terminal.
-In this course, we work on virtual BAND computers, and in this case we enter "no".

 7. To verify your installation worked, close your Terminal window and open a new one.
 You should see `(base)` to the left of your prompt.